Tips for managing sickness absence

 More information

-If you have concerns about an employee’s health and attendance at work and are unsure what to do, seek advice from the Education Personnel Service.
+If you have concerns about an employee’s health and attendance at work and are unsure what to do, seek advice from the Education Personnel Services.